tryond/MC_Noise_Reduction/README.md

 ## Motivation

-MC Rendering Noise Reduction was created as my senior project in **CS114: Projects in Advanced 3D Computer Graphics** at University of California, Irvine.
+MC Rendering Noise Reduction was created as my senior project in **CS114: Projects in Advanced 3D Computer Graphics** at the University of California, Irvine.

 ## Instructions